barzik/wp-notice/README.txt

 == Description ==

 WP Notice plugin enable every admin to post announcement or messages  on top of posts based on tags, categories or date.
 You can assign several messages for the several posts.
-There are several custom design based on BootStrap styles:
+There are several custom designs based on BootStrap styles.
-1. Notice\info.
-2. Warning.
-3. Danger.
-4. Success.
 Along with the styles, you can also add to every message one of hundreds icons based on Font Awesome repository.

-Ideal for technical sites that need to post deprecated notice on old posts and any other sites that need to show messages to users.
+Ideal for technical sites that need to post deprecated notice on old posts and any other sites that need to show messages to users based on categories, tags or date.

-WP Notice has fully automated testing environment based on WordPress PHPUnit and Travis CI.
+WP Notice has fully automated testing environment based on WordPress PHPUnit and Travis CI and it is 100% compatible to WordPress coding standards.
 GitHub: https://github.com/barzik/wp-notice